Main Elk Crag Rock Climbing

 Once at the most left route at Pup Tent, follow the trail west till it bends around a corner.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Elk Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Main Elk Crag:

 Featured Route For Main Elk Crag